 In this project, we apply our language technologies to the problem of visual question answering.
 The task requires to understand a natural language question, reason about its relation to a given image and answer the question.
 We adopt a hybrid and modular approach that parses the question into a procedural semantic representation and executes it on the image.

-We extend the insights from our visual question answering approach for the visual dialog task.
-Here, the goal is to answer a series of questions that often refer to each other.
-To keep track of what has been said, we develop techniques to store and represent the dialog history in a transparent way.
-The history is integrated in an executable semantic representation, such that together with the image, the answer is found.
+We extend our hybrid approach to visual question answering to visual dialog tasks.
+There, the goal is to answer a series of questions that follow each other during a conversation.
+To keep track of what has been said, we develop techniques to represent, store and query the history of the dialogue.
+This involves designing a procedural semantics that interfaces with both the image and the dialogue history.

 Selected PublicationsThese publications are representative of the research carried out by the EHAI team.
 An exhaustive list can be found at the team members' research pages.